estelle/flexbox/draft/04_flex_examples.md

 		flex: 0 0 85.5%;
 	}

-With both the `&lt;ol>` and `&lt;ul>` being flex containers, every `&li>` is a flex item.
+With both the `<ol>` and `<ul>` being flex containers, every `<li>` is a flex item.
 There are 7 days in a week, so we set each day and date to be 14.25%, or one seventh, of the width of the parent.
-We do want the first day of the month to fall in the correct location, so we add a generated content flex item to preceded the `&lt;ol>` of dates.
+We do want the first day of the month to fall in the correct location, so we add a generated content flex item to preceded the `<ol>` of dates.

 If you recall from [chapter ?](link to # Flex Container), the children of flex containers are flex items, including generated content.
 The width of this pre-date box depends on the class of the calendar and is set by the flex basis of that `ol:before` declaration.
 This is what we used to make sure the first day of the month falls under the right day of the week.
 Declared a Sunday class is not necessary, as the flex-basis will default to `auto`, and with no content and no width set on the `generated` content, the basis will be `0px`.